Skip to main content

 No. There is to be NO ALCOHOL.

-All of Glenelg is declared a dry area with signage in place.
+Glenelg's entertainment district is declared a Dry Area with signage in place.
 The area extends east-west from Brighton Road to the foreshore (including Holdfast Shores, Wigley Reserve, Colley Reserve, Brian Nadilo Reserve - Ngutinilla and Jimmy Melrose Park).
 The dry area means alcohol must not be consumed or carried in open containers within these boundaries, except within licensed premises.

 Brighton Esplanade is a declared Dry Area.
-The dry area means alcohol must not be consumed or carried in opened containers on the Esplanade.
+The dry area means alcohol must not be consumed or carried in open containers on the Esplanade.

 Additional police and security resources will be in place to enforce the dry areas.